ORTools4MTEX/ORTools/README.md

 **ORTools** (orientation relationship tools) is a function library for OR discovery, advanced OR analysis and the plotting of visually stunning and informative publication-ready figures particular to microstructures undergone partial or full martensitic transformation.
 The **ORTools** function library is written in [**MATLAB**](https://mathworks.com/products/matlab.html) and is used as an add-on to the basic phase transformation functionalities within the **MATLAB**-based crystallographic toolbox [**MTEX**](https://mtex-toolbox.github.io).
 Due to their specific nature, the codes contained in the **ORTools** library have not been included in MTEX.

-The advanced advanced OR discovery, analysis and plotting functionalities of the **ORTools** library are highlighted in a series of [example scripts](https://github.com/frankNiessen/ORTools#example-scripts) that showcase how the functions work and what their output comprises.
+The advanced OR discovery, analysis and plotting functionalities of the **ORTools** library are highlighted in a series of [example scripts](https://github.com/frankNiessen/ORTools#example-scripts) that showcase how the functions work and what their output comprises.

 **ORTools** has been created by *Dr Azdiar Gazder* and *Dr Frank Niessen*.
 To help maintain the library, please report any bugs you encounter.
 If you would like to contribute additional functionality to help improve **ORTools**, please contact us.